-- 1. Students who have attempted (or will attempt) more than 150% of the credits required for their program of study are not considered to be making Satisfactory Academic Progress and therefore, are ineligible for financial - 2.
+- 1. Students who have attempted (or will attempt) more than 150% of the credits required for their program of study are not considered to be making Satisfactory Academic Progress and therefore, are ineligible for financial aid funds. - 2.
 Students who are granted an Academic Timeframe Appeal must pay each quarter's tuition in full prior to the first day of the quarter. - 3.
 Students who are granted an Academic Timeframe Appeal are placed on Academic Probation with an AIP and will be required to complete 100% of their attempted coursework. - 4.
 A course being retaken due to double failure in previous enrollment in the "Academic Timeframe Appeal" enrollment which receives a failing grade will result in the student's dismissal from the program without eligibility for future readmission.
 If failed once in previous enrollment and is failed in the Academic Timeframe enrollment, the student may repeat the course one time.
-A second failure of the course in the Academic Timeframe Appeal enrollment will result in the student's dismissal from the program without eligibility for future readmission. - 5.
-Students who are granted an Academic Timeframe Appeal who are being readmitted into the program must successfully complete the program in which they are being readmitted, adhere to all readmission stipulations, and will not be eligible for any subsequent readmission opportunity.
+A second failure of the course in the Academic Timeframe Appeal enrollment will result in the student's dismissal from the program without eligibility for future readmission.
+The only exceptions to this are NRS 206c for the RN program and PNUR 109 in the PN program.
+These two courses (only) may be repeated again without dismissal; however, failing it again will result in dismissal without opportunity for readmission.

+5. Students who are granted an Academic Timeframe Appeal who are being readmitted into the program must successfully complete the program in which they are being readmitted, adhere to all readmission stipulations, and will not be eligible for any subsequent readmission opportunity.